friends-of-presta/security-advisories/_posts/2023-10-25-franfinance.md

 ## Patch and recommandations

-If `exec()` method is found in the module espacially in file `modules/franfinance/validation.php` or `modules/franfinance/controllers/front/validation.php`, your module used obsolete SIPS V1 and **must be removed**.
+If `exec()` method is found in the module especially in file `modules/franfinance/validation.php` or `modules/franfinance/controllers/front/validation.php`, your module used obsolete SIPS V1 and **must be removed**.

 ## Timeline